wz-zrd-centin/LFSS/README.md

 # LFSS

-The content of the dataset and some empty folders：
+The content of the dataset and some empty folders： https://pan.baidu.com/s/1yPMYV0NompDMTuvUAff20A?pwd=110y

-https://pan.baidu.com/s/1yPMYV0NompDMTuvUAff20A?pwd=110y
+Some explanations about the files in the Baidu Cloud link:
 （1） pretrained.rar is the pre-trained weights
 （2） Dataset_during_training is the dataset used during training （3） LFSS_precision.rar is the LFSS accuracy